 Restore Oral Health

 Today’s modern advances in general dentistry allow us to repair your tooth with fillings that look and feel like your natural teeth.
-We use fillings to correct common dental problems such as an uneven or worn-out smile, outdated crowns, cavities, and stained or discolored teeth.
+At Hill Dentistry, we use fillings to correct common dental problems such as an uneven or worn-out smile, outdated crowns, cavities, and stained or discolored teeth.
 This painless procedure offers the highest degree of safety without sacrificing results.

 Why Dental Fillings Are Necessary

 As you grow older, your mouth becomes susceptible to bacteria.
 Different types of bacteria find their way into your mouth and set up permanent residence.
 Since these bacteria now live on your teeth, every time you eat something such as candy, or other sugary foods, you are providing food for them.
 Feeding bacteria may not sound like such a bad thing, but it is!

 After the bacteria eats the sugary foods you’ve enjoyed, they will produce a very strong acid that eats away at your teeth.
 If you don’t remove this sticky layer of bacteria (commonly known as plaque) by brushing and flossing, the bacteria will keep destroying a tiny amount of your tooth structure every day until you get a hole in your tooth.
 These holes are known by many names, such as tooth decay and cavities.
 Contact us today to learn more about our Colorado Springs cavity filling procedure.